Perseus333/website/src/pages/about.md

 > I'm an aerospace student that is more invested into programming than it should be.

 I like building and creating stuff.
-Usually I will post it [here](#) or in my [YouTube channel](https://www.youtube.com/channel/UCdHzS2hrSC5ovPpvxNnuZWg).
-I'm interested in engineering and STEM as well as philosophy.
+Usually I will post it [in this website](#) or in my [YouTube channel](https://www.youtube.com/@perseuslynx).
+I'm interested in engineering as well as philosophy.
 You should find a good mixture of both in my [blog](/blog).
+I enjoy doing [projects](/projects) for fun, if you'd like to collaborate with any, feel free to [contact me](/contact).

 ## This site